ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 Had a great, full day of snowboarding at A-Basin and getting pretty good at riding switch, including some good progress on moguls.
 It was also a lovely sunny day, despite rain and snow in the forecast.

 ## 2023-05-12
-Had a nice time at the FROLIC dinner seeing Kirk for the first time in a while.
+Officially decided to move forward with creating embryos with Brit!
+Later, had a nice time at the FROLIC dinner seeing Kirk for the first time in a while.

 ## 2023-05-10
 Enjoyed playing around with D2 to create a diagram that tries to be a taxonomy of feelings and thought language and how they're causally related.